TiagoSBO/qt-pomodoro-timer/README.md

 ## Features

--   **🪟 System Tray Integration:** The application runs minimized in the system tray, keeping your workspace clean and organized.
+-   **🔗 System Tray Integration:** The application runs minimized in the system tray, keeping your workspace clean and organized.
        - Minimize to tray
        - Restore from tray
        - Quit from tray
        - Restore floating window

+-   **⿻ Floating Window:** A movable floating window that displays the time of the timer.
+This floating window can be activated by clicking on the timer or by pressing the shortcut **Ctrl + Shift + 0**.

 -   **⏲️ Customizable Timers:** Adjust the duration of your work sessions, short breaks, and long breaks according to your preferences.7
        - Number of Pomodoros completed
        - Focus time
        - Session end time

 -   **⏰ Sound Alerts:** Configure custom sound notifications to alert you when a timer ends, ensuring you stay on schedule.

 -   **⚙️ Configuration Settings:** Fine-tune various aspects of the application, from timer durations to sound preferences, ensuring a tailored experience.
 ### Comming soon:
  -   **🎨 Multiple Themes:** Multiple themes to change the look of the application.